Enjoy a More Natural Smile with Composite Dental Fillings

 Tooth decay is one of the most common chronic health conditions.
 Fortunately, there are ways to prevent it, and in cases where decay is unavoidable, a dental filling is an affordable, natural-looking, and safe solution.
 Not only are our fillings at Dentistry by Dr. Doshi some of the most aesthetic restorations available today, but they are strong and long-lasting as well.

 At Dentistry by Dr. Doshi, we rely on high-quality materials, latest technology, and advanced techniques to create restorations for our patients that last a lifetime.
 Our goal is to create results that are designed to be virtually undetectable.
 We use tooth-colored fillings as restorations when our patients have:

 - Chipped teeth

 How do I know if I need a filling?

 If you are experiencing discomfort in your teeth, you may be a good candidate for a filling.
 Teeth sensitivity is an effective indicator of decay or fracture.
-When you come in for an evaluation, Dr. Doshi, Dr. Sheabar, Dr. Hamedi or Dr. Adams direct you to the appropriate dental treatment for your situation.
+When you come in for an evaluation, Dr. Doshi, Dr. Sheabar or Dr. Hamedi direct you to the appropriate dental treatment for your situation.
 We typically recommend fillings as the best solution for restoring teeth that have severe tooth decay, cracks, chips and cavities.